 GasMat was formed for the purpose of owning and operating the Brazilian Spur.
 In 1998, Enron Electric Power Brazil C.V., a 100% owned Enron affiliate, and certain of its affiliates sold and assigned a 37.5% equity interest in GasMat to Shell Generating Limited (which interest was subsequently assigned to SCHL), and Enron Bolivia C.V. (“EBCV”) and certain of its affiliates sold and assigned a 12.5% equity interest in GasMat to Transredes.

-GasMat Holdings, Ltd., a Cayman Islands company (“GasMat Holdings”), was formed in late 1999 in connection with the financing to be provided to the Cuiabá Project by OPIC and KfW.
+GasMat Holdings, Ltd., a Cayman Islands company (“GasMat Holdings”), was formed in late 1999 in connection with the financing to be provided to the Cuiabá Project by multilateral lending agencies.
 At such time, the current shareholders of GasMat transferred all of their direct equity interests in GasMat to GasMat Holdings and were issued proportionate equity interests in GasMat Holdings.

 GasMat Holdings currently owns 100% of the quotas in GasMat (less the nominal interest referred to below), 99% directly, and 1% indirectly though its wholly-owned and controlled subsidiary, GasMat Investments, Ltd. (“GasMat Investments”), also a Cayman Islands company.
-In connection with the financing provided by OPIC and KfW, a nominal interest (2 of 49,219,529 quotas) has been transferred to Interjuris s/c Ltda. to be held pursuant to an escrow agreement for the term of the financing.
+In connection with the financing provided by the multilateral lending agencies, a nominal interest (2 of 49,219,529 quotas) has been transferred to Interjuris s/c Ltda. to be held pursuant to an escrow agreement for the term of the financing.
 Enron Brazil Power Holdings I Ltd. (“EBPH”), SCHL, and Transredes are the current shareholders of GasMat Holdings with EBPH holding a 50.0% interest, SCHL holding a 37.5% interest and Transredes holding a 12.5% interest.

-In connection with the OPIC/KfW financing, all of the quotas in GasMat have been and all of the shares of GasMat Holdings and GasMat Investments will be pledged by the respective quotaholders or members to the collateral agents to be held as security on behalf of the lenders for the term of the financing.
+In connection with the financing by the multilateral lending agencies, all of the quotas in GasMat have been and all of the shares of GasMat Holdings and GasMat Investments will be pledged by the respective quotaholders or members to the collateral agents to be held as security on behalf of the lenders for the term of the financing.

 Management